infinitered/ignite/README.md

   * for Android
     * Run Genymotion
     * run the command `react-native run-android`
-3. If the packager does not automatically start, run `npm-start`
+3. If the packager does not automatically start, run `npm start` or `yarn start`
 4. _**Enjoy!**_

 ![install](_art/screens.gif)